RancidDax/namazu.tools/ucob.md

 ### 100% -> 74%
 1. Pull Twintania to waymark 1.
 1. {% glossary Plummet %} on Tanks.
-1. Dodge {% glossary Twister %} and stack for {% glossary Fireball %}.
+1. {% glossary Twister %} Dodge and stack for {% glossary Fireball %}.
-1. Tank swap for {% glossary Death Sentence %}.
+1. {% glossary Death Sentence %} Tank Swap.
 1. Push to 74% and drop {% glossary Neurolink %}.

 {: .note }